top of page

 First-Time Buyer For a Cafe

-• The business was not a franchise (no systems or training support)
+• The business was not a franchise, and therefore lacked formal systems or structured training support

-• The buyer intended to run the café under management
+• The intention to operate the business under management rather than as an owner-operator

 • High and stable income